 - A statement that describes your research interests, and your interest in attending the summer school (maximum 2 pages).

 - Two (2) letters of recommendation: one from a professor and one from a collaborator (see application for details).
 Note: The letters should be sent independently of your application.
 Please inform your recommenders that an email from "myreviewroom.com" will be sent to them with their password and instructions for uploading their letter of reference into your application file.
 It is the applicant's responsibility to ensure that the letters have been submitted by the deadline.

-Online applications are open from October 19, 2017 through January 29, 2018.
-Applicants should be notified by e-mail regarding the status of their applications by mid-March 2018.
+Online applications will open on October 23, 2018, and close at 11:59 PM MST on Tuesday, January 15, 2019.
+Please start your application now to meet the deadline.
+Applicants should be notified by e-mail regarding the status of their applications by mid-to-late February 2019.